snehasishrath/blog/posts/cloud-computing-basics.md

 # Cloud Computing Basics

-Cloud computing is the delivery of computing services over the internet.
-These services include storage, processing power, and networking, among others.
+Cloud computing is the on-demand delivery of IT resources over the internet, providing the flexibility to scale quickly and pay only for what you use.
+Instead of purchasing and maintaining your own servers, databases, or networking gear, you can access these services through a cloud provider.

 ## Key Benefits

-- **Scalability**: Easily scale resources up or down.
+- **Scalability** – Easily adjust resources up or down based on demand.
-- **Cost Efficiency**: Pay only for what you use.
+- **Cost Efficiency** – No large upfront investments in hardware; pay only for what you consume.
-- **Accessibility**: Access resources from anywhere.
+- **Accessibility** – Connect from anywhere with an internet connection.

-Cloud computing is transforming the way businesses operate, making it easier to innovate and grow.
+Embracing cloud computing lets organizations innovate faster, reduce operational costs, and focus on building value instead of managing infrastructure.